Open Source Methodology

 Assign roles

-Intention Architect (PM/PO), Agent Orchestrator (senior dev), Alignment Arbiter (QA or peer).
+Intention Architect (PM/PO), Agent Conductor (senior dev), Alignment Arbiter (QA or peer).
 Each role is responsible for a phase.

 2